kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - http://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-auth-workflow-bucket-operation.html
 - All data in the Glacier will be encrypted on the server side.
 Glacier handles key management and key protection.
 Customers wishing to manage their own keys can encrypt data prior to uploading it.
 - You can retrieve a specific range of an archive from Glacier.
 Range retrievals are similar to regular retrievals in Amazon Glacier.
 Both require the initiation of a retrieval job that typically completes within 3-5 hours.
 You can use range retrievals to reduce or eliminate your retrieval fees.
 Using range retrievals, you provide a byte range that can start at zero (beginning), or at any 1MB interval thereafter (e.g. 1MB, 2MB, 3MB, etc).
+- By default, all Amazon S3 resources are private.
+Only a resource owner can access the resource.
+The resource owner refers to the AWS account that creates the resource.
+For example:
+The AWS account that you use to create buckets and objects owns those resources.
+If you create an AWS Identity and Access Management (IAM) user in your AWS account, your AWS account is the parent owner.
+If the IAM user uploads an object, the parent account, to which the user belongs, owns the object.
+A bucket owner can grant cross-account permissions to another AWS account (or users in another account) to upload objects.
+In this case, the AWS account that uploads objects owns those objects.
+The bucket owner does not have permissions on the objects that other accounts own, with the following exceptions:
+The bucket owner pays the bills.
+The bucket owner can deny access to any objects, or delete any objects in the bucket, regardless of who owns them.
+The bucket owner can archive any objects or restore archived objects regardless of who owns them.
+Archival refers to the storage class used to store the objects.
+For more information, see Object Lifecycle Management."